w3c/wai-media-guide/transcripts.md

   previous: /design-develop/media/captions/
   next:     /design-develop/media/transcribing/

 footer: >   # Translate all the words below, including "Date:" and "Editor:".
+   <p>...
+Photo of braille device user by Jordan Nicholson for <a href="https://disabilityin.org/best-practices/disability-stock-photography/">Disability:IN</a>.</p>

 ---